Last Modified: 2017-11-30

 Glitch, Inc. ATTN: Arbitration Opt-out 75 Broad Street Suite 1904 New York City, NY 10004, USA

 Notwithstanding any provision in this Agreement to the contrary, you and we agree that if we make any change to the arbitration procedures (other than a change to any notice address or Site link provided herein) in the future, that change shall not apply to any claim that was filed in a legal proceeding against us prior to the effective date of the change.
 Moreover, if we seek to terminate the arbitration procedures from this Agreement, such termination shall not be effective until thirty (30) days after the version of this Agreement not containing the arbitration procedures is posted to our Services, and shall not be effective as to any claim that was filed in a legal proceeding against us prior to the effective date of removal.

 In accordance with Section 12, this Section will survive the termination of your relationship with us.

 “This agreement is covered by New York law.
 If there is a dispute between us not subject to arbitration, we’ll handle it in New York.”

 Before resorting to litigation, we strongly encourage you to contact us at email@example.com to seek a resolution.
 This Agreement shall be governed in all respects by the laws of the State of New York as they apply to agreements entered into and to be performed entirely within New York between New York residents, without regard to conflict of law provisions.
-You agree that any claim or dispute you may have against Fog Creek that isn't subject to mandatory arbitration under Section 14 must be resolved exclusively by a state or federal court located in New York County, New York, except as otherwise agreed by the parties.
+You agree that any claim or dispute you may have against Glitch, Inc. that isn’t subject to mandatory arbitration under Section 14 must be resolved exclusively by a state or federal court located in New York County, New York, except as otherwise agreed by the parties.
 Each party agrees to submit to the personal jurisdiction of the courts located within New York County, New York for the purpose of litigating all such claims or disputes.